stulomg/pokemongo2/README.md

 Our service offer a lot of info about League of legends and Valorant stats!, using localhost and urls! so, lets start with our League of legends features!.
 But first of all, the port that you have to use is: "http://localhost:8080", so check if is avaliable for this api.
 Dont Forget that this api works with a RIOT_TOKEN.
-Get yourse here: "https://developer.riotgames.com" login and insert it into com.springbootcallingexternalapi.Services.RiotRequestorService
+Get yours here: "https://developer.riotgames.com" login and insert it into com.springbootcallingexternalapi.Services.RiotRequestorService